Lanecrest/SolarFlareRevamp/README.md

 --This was done to remove the need for having a mechanitor and fighting boss mechs to access the research.

-Vanilla Factions Expanded - Ancients
--
--Not yet implemented - allows ancient batteries to be unaffected by the new "SolarFlare" drain behavior

---The point of the ancient tech is that it thrives during a SolarFlare so it only made sense to have it not be negatively impacted by the reworked event

 # ChangeLog
 0.2.1